Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Texas vs. Penn State: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 2 seed Texas Longhorns (27-8) and the No. 10 seed Penn State Nittany Lions (23-13) square off in the NCAA Tournament second round, both looking to punch their ticket to the Sweet 16 of the Midwest Region bracket when they meet on Saturday at Wells Fargo Arena, starting at 7:45 PM.
-Texas is a 5.5-point favorite in the Round of 32 matchup, which airs on CBS.
-The matchup's over/under is 140.5.
+The No. 2 seed Texas Longhorns (27-8) take to the court against the No. 10 seed Penn State Nittany Lions (23-13) with a Sweet 16 spot in the Midwest Region of the bracket on the line on Saturday at Wells Fargo Arena.
+Texas is a 5.5-point favorite to advance in this second round matchup, which airs on CBS.
+The over/under in the matchup is 139.5.

 Texas vs. Penn State Odds & Info